Do we really need yet another article about “X sales words to avoid”

 One million.
 One-hundred million.
 One billion.
 Hundreds of billions.
 They are all too large for us humans to conceptualize.

-The problem with using really big numbers is that they are not concrete.
+The problem with using really big numbers is that they are not the decision maker.
 Humans can’t understand what they look like, so it goes right over their heads.

 At best, the claim that you’ve analyzed “one billion (and counting) data points” has little effect.
 At worst, it wracks your prospect’s brain.